Du4nG/SSG-2/content/posts/panacea/index.md

 \
 \
 \
-Like a baby whose toy was taken away, but why it had to be this way, why..., why could I not stop my silly self from shedding tears.
+Like a baby whose toy was taken away, but why it had to be this way, why..., why could I not stop my silly self from crying out like a kid.
+Which is the face I hate the most.
 These stupid sentiment are not listening to me, Just please, please don't come and wake me up.
 \
 \